 While many changes have to be addressed on the state level, there are certain policy positions on the federal level that would also help decrease maternal mortality nationwide.
-Candidates for federal office can go on the record, pledging to:
+Elected officials can go on the record, pledging to:

-These are just a few of the policy recommendations that candidates can support in order to help reduce rates of maternal mortality.
+These are just a few of the policy recommendations that elected officials can support in order to help reduce rates of maternal mortality.

 As a health and human rights organization, healthcare professionals are an essential part of our community and audience.
 While there are many organizations doing the work on the ground in the regions we are focused on, we wanted to leverage our relationships and connections with healthcare professionals in our target states.

 Many healthcare providers are already acutely aware of the dangers facing pregnant people in our country, especially Black mothers.
 However, there is more work that needs to be done.
 Our goal is to educate and activate healthcare professionals as both members of the healthcare community and as voters.
 While many of the structural problems must be addressed by policies, there are also actions that healthcare providers can take in order to help decrease maternal mortality.
 Learn more at What Can I do as a Healthcare Professional page to find out what actions you can take to help decrease maternal mortality in your community.

 Voter education: To increase awareness of this issue among our audience of healthcare professionals, and activate them by giving them tools to engage with their elected officials around this issue

 Elected official education: Educate elected officials about maternal mortality in their state and ask them to commit to addressing this public health issue